atomdog/causalmodel/README.md

 Given the nature of the graph built so far, it would be simple to implement a simple Markov chain to gain a sense, probabilistically, of how one state may lead to another, in a manner true to a human's coginition.

-We can define a transition matrix, <i>T</i>, where rather than every entry being a singular probability, every entry is a vector <i>t</i>, which is composed of the four values of the clock, and perform any standard Markov processes.
+We can define a transition matrix, <i>T</i>, where rather than every entry being a singular probability, every entry is a vector <i>t</i>, which is composed of the four probability values of the clock, and perform any standard Markov processes.

 However, the model can also trigger any action state from the current stimuli state, if given the current observation state, taking that action results in an increased probability of a reward state.